 Is QKD technology really so mature that commercial products already exist?

 IDQ has deployed QKD systems commercially since 2007.
-One of the first QKD implementations was to secure elections in Geneva (see Geneva Government user case) in 2007, and this installation has been working reliably since its installation.
+One of the first QKD implementations was to secure elections in Geneva (see Geneva Government use case) in 2007, and this installation has been working reliably since its installation.

-Since then numerous government and commercial institutions have installed the IDQ Cerberis QKD for secure data protection (see user cases in Cerberis Resource Center).
+Since then numerous government and commercial institutions have installed the IDQ Cerberis System for secure data protection (see user cases in Cerberis Resource Center).
 QKD user include banks and governments worldwide.
 Quantum cryptography, or more correctly QKD, is now a well established commercial solution.

 From time to time, I come across pieces of news that claim that QKD has been hacked.
 Is it true?